IamCoder18/23684-Decode/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/Actions/Actions.md

 ### ShootBall

-Aligns a ball with the shooter and returns when aligned.
+Action that aligns and shoots a ball from the spindexer.
+Determines which slot contains the target ball (or closest ball if no color preference), calculates the rotation needed, and returns true when aligned within tolerance.

 **Usage:**
 ```java